cloudfuse-io/lambdatization/README.md

 </h4>

-The goal of this project is to assess what process can realistically run inside lambda and have a first feeling about there performances.
-To do this we will try to execute a list of engines as Lambdas.
+The goal of this project is to assess which query engine can realistically run inside cloud functions (in particular AWS Lambda) and have a first feeling about their performances in this highly constrained environment.

 ## :chart_with_upwards_trend: Explore the results

-We want to provide accurate and interactive representations of our experimental results.
-This is still work in progress, feel free to play with it and give us your feedback!
+We want to provide an accurate and interactive representation of our experimental results.
+We believe that this is best achieved though open interactive dasboards.
+This work is still work in progress, feel free to play with it and give us your feedback!
 - [NYC Taxi Parquet GROUP BY duration of various engines in AWS Lambda][engine-duration-datastudio]